nickmckenney/Building-a-JSON-API/presentations.md

 # Presentations

 In place of doing science-fair-style or one-by-one presentations, you will prepare a short (3 -5 minute) screencast demo of your project, which you will upload to YouTube/Vimeo.
-We'll watch the presentations on Friday afternoon!
+We'll watch the presentations on Thursday afternoon!

 ### Hard Requirements